tishana/note-app/README.md

  I created this API with sample data and RESTful routes for use with an external front-end application.
 My goal is to combine the two for a fullstack application.

  You can access the deployed API [here](https://jot-tt.herokuapp.com/api/notes) .
+Please bear in mind that it may take a few moments to load the data because it is deployed to Heroku and may be hibernating.

 --------------------------------------------
 ## User Stories